douglasbagnall/p4wn/README.rst

 computer, the slower settings might cause the browser to pop up warning windows.

-When you make a stupid move, you can undo it by clicking on your previous move in the game log.
+When you make a stupid move, you can undo it by clicking on the **undo** button.
+To jump back a long way, you can click on a move in the game log.

 The **pawn becomes ...** button switches between the various possible promotions for a pawn that reaches the end.
 If you want to change it,